How to Sew a Gift Card Holder: Simple and Easy

 A sewing machine with a piece of fabric on it.

 Like this idea?
-Be sure to save it to a sewing board on Pinterest to remember for later!
+Be sure to save it to Pinterest, flip it to Flipboard or save to Facebook to remember it for later!

 How to make gift card holders no pattern needed.